jonmikeli/azureiotdevicesimulator/sources/IoT.Simulator2/IoT.Simulator2/docs/Help.md

 #### measureddata.json

 We consider each item (device or module) can send many "measured data" in a single message.
-This responds to data flow optimization scenarios.
+This responds to data flow optimization scenarios and explains the chosen message schema.

 ```json
 {